ndenicolais/pwa-app/README.md

 4) Run `yarn dev` to start the application in developer mode.
 Open http://localhost:3000 to view the application in the browser.

+## Customize

+Customize the application according to your preferences by editing these files:

+📄 index.html in `pwa-app/`

+📄 manifest.json in `pwa-app/public/`

+📄 main.tsx in `pwa-app/src/`

+📂 components in `pwa-app/src/`

+📂 pages in `pwa-app/src/`

+📂 styles in `pwa-app/src/`

 ## Screen  app
 ### Homepage
 <img src='images/screen-home.png'>